usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 the encoding that defines the content’s structure, presentation, and interactions—that is communicated to the user by a web browser or other software.
-Examples of web content include text, images, sounds, videos, controls, animations, and conventional electronic documents.
-16 In this part, the first sentence of this definition is revised to provide that web content is the information and sensory experience to be communicated to the user by means of a user agent, including code or markup that defines the content’s structure, presentation, and interactions.
-The sentence is now aligned with the WCAG 2.1 definition of web content (sometimes referred to as “content” by WCAG).
-17 The Department has also added a definition of “user agent” in this part, as explained in the section-by-section analysis.
+Examples of web content include text, images, sounds, videos, controls, animations, and conventional electronic documents. {% fn 16 %} In this part, the first sentence of this definition is revised to provide that web content is the information and sensory experience to be communicated to the user by means of a user agent, including code or markup that defines the content’s structure, presentation, and interactions.
+The sentence is now aligned with the WCAG 2.1 definition of web content (sometimes referred to as “content” by WCAG). {% fn 17 %} The Department has also added a definition of “user agent” in this part, as explained in the section-by-section analysis.

 The Department decided to more closely align the definition of “web content” in this part